appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### newRow

-When a new row is being added to the Table, this variable contains a reference to that new row object being added; otherwise, it's `undefined`.
+When a new row is being added to the Table, this variable contains a reference to that new row object being added; otherwise, it is `undefined`.
 This is useful for accessing the user input to send it via query once the user is ready to submit the new data.

 #### isNewRow